wasp-lang/vscode-wasp/README.md

 ### Workflow
 Grammar is defined in `syntaxes/wasp.tmLanguage.yaml`, and you do most of the changes there.

-VSCode needs .json, not .yaml -> use `npm run build` to generate .json from .yaml.
+VSCode needs .json, not .yaml -> use `npm run compile-yaml` to generate .json from .yaml.

 `package.json` is also important -> besides general settings, we also define embedded languages and extension dependencies there.